-Social media websites and apps have changed the way we connect with people, organise groups and events, and find news and information.
-They provide us with a lot of positive benefits and most large social media companies offer the service free to the people that are using it.
-This means that the organisation needs to make money another way.
-This article explains how social media companies generate revenue and what it means for people using social media.
+Social media websites lets people connect with people, organise groups and events, and find news and information.
+As most platforms offer their service for free they look to make money another way – normally via ads.
+Here we explain how social media companies generate revenue and what it means for users.

 How do social media companies make money?